tbrunsch/Hippodamus/README.md

 }
 ```

-The previous example creates 10 regular tasks and 10 IO tasks.
-When executing the code, one can see that the regular tasks are executed in parallel, while the IO tasks are executed sequentially.
+The previous example creates 10 computational tasks and 10 blocking tasks.
+When executing the code, you can see that the computational tasks are executed in parallel, while the blocking tasks are executed sequentially.
 Note that:

-- It is not necessary to specify the type of regular tasks.
+- It is not necessary to specify the type of computational tasks.
 In the example we only did this to emphasize the different types.
 - As already mentioned in Section [Exception Handling](#exception-handling), it is no problem if tasks throw checked exceptions.
 The framework forces you to handle these exceptions.
 For more details see Section [Exception Handling Magic](#exception-handling-magic).
 - In many of the samples in this documentation we have to catch an `InterruptedException`.
 This is only due to the fact that we use the method `Thread.sleep()` to simulate the execution of a real task that requires a certain amount of time.